guzzijones/tdeBuilder/README.md

         1. server_address - address of your tableau server
         2. server_login - username to log in
         3. server_password_encoded - encoded password using the –p switch via the command line.  (see Password Encode)
+        4. project - project to upload the data source

 Example